zacahryy/CPSC471Project/README.md

 ftp> quit (disconnects from the server and exits)

 # Server.py
-pythonserv.py <PORTNUMBER>
+pythonserv.py "<PORTNUMBER>"

-<PORTNUMBER> specifies theport at which ftp server accepts connection requests.
+"<PORTNUMBER>" specifies the port at which ftp server accepts connection requests.

 For example: python serv.py 1234